gtkrshnaaa/villarch/README.md

 # **Villarch**

 **Villarch** is a minimalist serverless API architecture built with **vanilla Node.js**.
 Designed for clarity, efficiency, and flexibility, Villarch helps developers create modular backend services focused on a well-structured **CRUD** pattern.
 Free from heavy frameworks, it’s perfect for projects that prioritize stability, scalability, and simplicity.

+Villarch is also built to ensure a **seamless transition between serverless platforms like Vercel and traditional VPS environments**—allowing developers to scale and migrate effortlessly without rewriting code.

 **Villarch Philosophy:**

-*"Elegant in simplicity, powerful in efficiency, free from unnecessary complexity."*
+> "*Effortless in simplicity, powerful in efficiency, seamless in flexibility.*"

 ---